 Computer Architecture: 2021-2022

-The lectures for this course will be live via Teams on Wednesdays and Thursdays at 11am.
+The lectures for this course will presented live on Tuesday and Thursday at 09:00 in LTA.

 This course aims to give an understanding of the mechanisms for implementing the programmer's idealised computer.
 It builds on the introduction to hardware and to simple processors in the Digital Systems course.
 The Computer Architecture course aims to describe a broad range of architectural designs and to contrast them, highlighting the design decisions they incorporate, and how these design decisions impact program performance.

-x86/Y86 assembler, pipelined processors, out-of-order execution and program performance, microcontroller and GPGPU programming
+x86/Y86 assembler, pipelined processors, out-of-order execution and program performance, and microcontroller programming

 Learning outcomesBy the end of the course, the student should understand the major architectural styles and appreciate the compromises that they encapsulate.
 They should be able to read outline descriptions of real processors and understand in which way their designs fit into the frameworks described in the course.
 They should also be able to understand the impact of design choices in programming in the context of a specific architecture.